Your Business is at Risk with Microsoft Exchange

 cash hundred dollar bills, an analog clock, a pencil and a keyboard on a white background

 It is now more urgent than ever to remove Microsoft Exchange from your devices.
-Insurance companies are turning down and removing insurance to those businesses that are still on Microsoft Exchange.
-Give us a call or schedule a meeting and we can walk you through it and handle the move to Microsoft 365.
+Insurance companies are turning down and removing insurance to businesses still on Microsoft Exchange.

 Without cyber insurance, your business is left wide open to vulnerabilities and attacks, without the potential to recoup what you may lose in the event of an attack.

-• Multiple cybercriminal groups are continuing to exploit vulnerabilities in the platform in new and different ways each day.
-This allows them to gain access to your exchange server and thereby give them a foothold, allowing them entry to your entire network.
+• Multiple cybercriminal groups continue exploiting vulnerabilities in the platform in new and different ways daily.
+This allows them to gain access to your exchange server and gives them a foothold, allowing them entry to your entire network.

 • Microsoft is not keeping up with fixes for these vulnerabilities at the rate they are happening.
 Instead, they created a replacement from the ground up in Office 365 (O365), which doesn’t contain the same security vulnerabilities.
 O365 was built with security in mind.

-• We are seeing cyber liability insurers warn their clients, that if they have a Microsoft exchange server in their environment come policy renewal time, they will not allow them to renew their cyber liability policy.
+• We are seeing cyber liability insurers warn their clients that if they have a Microsoft Exchange Server in their environment when policy renewal time comes, they will not allow them to renew their cyber liability policy.

 Managed IT Services button - click to download e-book